javacc/javacc-8/docs/faq.md

 }
 ```

-Another solution is to distribute so that the earlier choice is longer.
+Another solution is to distribute part or all of the productions after the `expansion_choices` so that the earlier choice is longer and so the `LOOKAHEAD` specification does not look past the end of the choice it applies to.
 In the above example, we can write:

 ```java
 void a() : { } {